GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

 - Use lower-quality video and audio assets as needed.
 - Disable optional effects like reflections, glare, or particle animations that don't affect gameplay.
-- Tweak quality-vs-speed knobs in the game’s rendering engine, affecting areas like shadows quality, texture filtering, and view distance.
+- Tweak quality-vs-speed knobs in the game's rendering engine, affecting areas like shadows quality, texture filtering, and view distance.

 The secondary use case is measuring the CPU resource consumption of a feature.